nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 > > Growth 3

 Grind in Empyrean section 1 w/ Akihiko, Mitsuru, Yukari until Lilith learns Makarakarn

+You can also choose to move on after Bishamonten learns Fire Amp

 After learning Makarakarn fuse: